 Functions of the organs and tissues in our body depend on their shape.
-How are such shapes are formed and maintained?
-One of the answers to this question is "gene(s)".
-It is true.
-However, it is impossible to explain the building of the structure that is much larger than the size of cells only by the function of genes because genes only functions in cells.
-An alternative answer is “rules of physics”.
+How are such shapes formed and maintained?
+One of the answers to this question is "genes".
+However, it is impossible to explain structures that are built much larger than the size of cells with the explanation of genes, because gene only function in cells.
+An alternative answer is “the rules of physics”.
 We have proved that the skin pattern of fish is formed by a kind of wave (Turing wave) derived from the interaction between two kinds of pigment cells.
-Recently, we started projects to clarify the mechanisms generating the 3D structure of the bones of fish and the exoskeletons of insects.
-If you want to know the answer, please knock the door of our laboratory.
+Recently, we started projects to clarify the mechanisms generating the 3D structure of fish bones and the exoskeletons of insects.
+If you want to know the answer, please knock on the door to our laboratory.
 You will see something unexpected and fascinating.

 |Shigeru Kondo (Professor)||skondo[at]fbs.osaka-u.ac.jp|

 |Masakatsu Watanabe (Associate Professor)||watanabe-m[at]fbs.osaka-u.ac.jp|

 |Tanaka Midori (Technical Staff)|